practicalli/software-engineering/docs/index.md

 A practical guide to engineering practices and common tools for effective software development.

+Software engineering is a highly engaging career that can keep a person learning for many lifetimes.

+The industry is far from perfect, as it is very people intensive after all.
+Therefore characteristics and emotions should be navigated with care and understanding.

 !!!
 QUOTE "Quote: John Stevenson, Practicalli"
     **Effective Communication** is the fundamental challenge for all software engineering projects